-16 Did the comparison of Public Education Information Management System (PEIMS) data to like information in the school district's AFR result in a total variance of less than 3 percent of all expenditures by function?
-Ceiling Passed Ceiling Passed 17 Did the external independent auditor report that the AFR was free of any instance(s) of material weaknesses in internal controls over financial reporting and compliance for local, state, or federal funds?
+17 Did the external independent auditor report that the AFR was free of any instance(s) of mate- rial weaknesses in internal controls over financial reporting and compliance for local, state, or federal funds?
 Ceiling Passed Ceiling Passed 18 Did the external independent auditor indicate the AFR was free of any instance(s) of material noncompliance for grants, contracts, and laws related to local, state, or federal funds?
 (The AICPA defines material noncompliance.)
 10 10 19 Did the school district post the required financial information on its website in accordance with Government Code, Local Government Code, Texas Education Code, Texas Administrative Code and other statutes, laws and rules that were in effect at the school district's fiscal year end?
-5 5 20 Did the school board members discuss the district's property values at a board meeting within 120 days before the district adopted its budget?
-Ceiling Passed Ceiling Passed TOTAL SCORE 98 96
+5 5 20 Did the school district's administration and school board members discuss any changes and/or impact to local, state, and federal funding at a board meeting within 120 days before the district adopted its budget?
+Ceiling Passed Ceiling Passed TOTAL SCORE 98 98

 DETERMINATION OF RATING

-A. Did the school district fail any of the critical indicators 1, 2, 3, or 4?
+А. Did the school district fail any of the critical indicators 1, 2, 3, or 4?
 If so, the school district's rating is F for Substandard Achievement regardless of points earned.

-B. Determine the rating by the applicable number of points.
+В. B. Determine the rating by the applicable number of points.

 A = Superior Achievement 90 - 100

 B = Above Standard Achievement 80 - 89

 C = Meets Standard Achievement 70 - 79

 F = Substandard Achievement < 70

 No Rating = A school district receiving territory that annexes with a school district ordered by the commissioner under TEC 13.054, or consolidation under Subchapter H, Chapter 41.
 No rating will be issued for the school district receiving territory until the third year after the annexation/consolidation.